PrashantJalan/NLP/README.md

 NLP
 ===

-This repository illustrates a research work of 'Syllable based noun recognition for grounded videos'
+This repository illustrates a research work of 'Syllables as Linguistic Units'